 Things To Do In Arches National Park

 Delicate Arch is probably the most iconic structure and top things to do in Arches National Park.
+There is no reason to not include it in your Utah National Parks road trip!
 The hike itself is relatively easy and has a bit of an elevation gain at the end.
 You can expect this trail to have a crowd if you visit it in the middle of the day, but it is still worth the visit!

 Park Avenue is another one of my favorite things to do in Arches National Park.
-While it is a trail, the Park Avenue view is something you can quickly stop, see and snap a picture of if you only have time to drive through the park.
+While it is a trail, the Park Avenue view is something you can quickly stop, see and snap a picture of if you only have time to drive through the park during your Utah National Parks road trip.

 While you’re there, you also have the chance to see off-road lovers drive around Swing Arm.
 Swing Arm is where rock formations have created ramps for the bravest of drivers to run their vehicles around.